rubyworks/backload/README.md

 Please report issues or suggestions to
 [GitHub Issues](http://github.com/rubyworks/required/issues).
-Or if you wish to discuss in real-time try irc://chat.us.freenet.org/rubyworks.
+Or if you wish to discuss in real-time try [IRC #rubyworks](irc://chat.us.freenet.org/rubyworks) on freenode.net.

 ## Copying